howardpchen/ink2md/README.md

 App."
 Download the resulting JSON secrets file and point `google_drive.oauth_client_secrets_file` at its location.
 On the first run the processor will open a local webserver and browser window to complete the OAuth consent flow.
-After you approve the requested scopes (the default is the read-only Drive scope), the connector saves the resulting refreshable token to `google_drive.oauth_token_file`.
-Subsequent runs reuse and transparently refresh the token so you do not need to reauthorize.
+In a headless session copy the printed authorization URL into a browser, approve the requested scopes (the default is the read-only Drive scope), and paste either the verification code or the full redirected URL back into the running process.
+The connector extracts the authorization code, saves the refreshable token to `google_drive.oauth_token_file`, and subsequent runs reuse and transparently refresh that token so you do not need to reauthorize.

 ### Choosing an LLM provider